 North American First People's Day 2023

-The Walk - October 1
+The Walk - October 1, 2023

 Background on Our Walks

-The sculpture of a Native American portaging a canoe was designed and sculpted by Peter Jones who resides and works on the Alleghany Indian Reservation near Salamanca, New York.
+• The sculpture of a Native American portaging a canoe was designed and sculpted by Peter B. Jones who resides and works on the Alleghany Indian Reservation near Salamanca, New York.
 He graduated from the Institute of American Indian Arts in Santa Fe in 1965 and has been honored with national awards recognizing his lifetime commitment to perpetuating Haudenosaunee traditions and to restore and pass on ancestral knowledge and traditions, connecting Native peoples to their greatest assets.

-Tentative Schedule of Events
+Schedule of This Year's Events

 FRIDAY SEPTEMBER 29